Katharine Cornell: The Barretts of Wimpole Street

 When McClintic was in London, he was able to secure Brian Aherne to play the part of Robert Browning.
 Afterwards, McClintic immediately went to a London jewelry store and bought a necklace, two bracelets and a garnet ring, all at least 100 years old.
 For every single performance that Cornell gave as Elizabeth Barrett, she wore this jewelry in the last act, when she leaves the family home for the last time.
-Katharine Hepburn was selected for the part of Henrietta, but since she was going to play in a summer stock company a few months later, she could not be signed to a contract.
+Katharine Hepburn was selected for the part of Henrietta, but because she was going to play in a summer stock company a few months later, she could not be signed to a contract.
 Casting the dog was troublesome because it had to lie still in its basket on stage for a great length of time, and then exit when called.
 McClintic selected an eight-month-old cocker spaniel, which played the role for the full run and many others afterward, to tremendous applause.

 Cornell bought The Barretts of Wimpole Street for McClintic in December 1930.
 The play was the first production of the Cornell-McClintic Corporation (C. & M. C. Productions, Inc.), formed January 5, 1931, with Cornell its producer-manager and McClintic its director.
 McClintic directed the three-hour play with a meticulous attention to period detail.
 The play opened first in Cleveland, then played in Buffalo before reaching New York in January 1931.

 Brooks Atkinson wrote of opening night:

 After a long succession of meretricious plays it introduces us to Katharine Cornell as an actress of the first order.
 Here the disciplined fury that she has been squandering on catch-penny plays becomes the vibrant beauty of finely wrought character....
 By the crescendo of her playing, by the wild sensitivity that lurks behind her ardent gestures and her piercing stares across the footlights she charges the drama with a meaning beyond the facts it records.
 Her acting is quite as remarkable for the carefulness of its design as for the fire of her presence....
 The Barretts of Wimpole Street is a triumph for her and the splendid company with which she has surrounded herself.